resoluteworks/invirt/docs/docs/framework/security/overview.md

 must be allowed flexibility.
 We didn't want to make any assumptions about the applications authorisation requirements and whether, for example, it should use RBAC (Role Based Access Control) or ABAC (Attribute-Based Access).

+However, if you're interested in a lightweight RBAC library for Kotlin there's [Klees](https://github.com/resoluteworks/klees) which is owned by the Invirt maintainer.

 #### Path-based access control
-Some frameworks provide utilities to define paths and regular expressions to secure certain routes and resources based on a Principal's role or attributes.
+Some MVC frameworks provide utilities to define URI paths and regular expressions to secure certain routes and resources based on a Principal's role or attributes.
 For example `/admin/*` can only be accessed by Role.ADMIN, etc.
 This is a practice that has a lot of limitations and it leads to a code base that is hard to maintain.
 It also falls in the realm of authorisation, which we discarded above.